OuthmaneBelqasmi/FrameworkMVCjee/README.md

 different objects by exploiting the principle of the inversion of control (IoC).
 <br>
 __The MVC__ : MVC design pattern is an abbreviation for "Model, View, Controller".
-It's an architecture and a design method for the development of software applications and more precisely the presentation part the WEB application, this method separates the data model, the user interface and the logic of the control.
+It's an architecture and a design method for the development of software applications, this method separates the data model, the user interface and the logic of the control.